larryboy95/wp-admin/README.md

 `wordpress-remote HOST "COMMAND COMMAND ..."` is for running any arbitrary wp-cli command on the remote host.
 Use with caution.

 `wordpress-list` reads the file `~/.ssh/config` to find WordPress hosts.
-It should verify the connection to each and output a list of hosts that can be used in batch scripts to run `wordpress-update` or `wordpress-backup` programatically.
-It's a work-in-progress.
+It verifies the connection to each and outputs a list of hosts that can be used in batch scripts to run `wordpress-update` or `wordpress-backup` programatically.

-`os-install-gad`
+`os-install-gad HOST`
 ```
 neil@wp-admin:~$ os-install-gad testing
 Install/configure dev keys/git-auto-deploy on testing?